Ngineer101/minimalizt/src/content/blog/automatic-embeddings-supabase-cloudflare-workers.md

 tags: ["AI", "Supabase", "Cloudflare"]
 ---

-Recently, while working on my project [TurboForm](https://turboform.ai), I needed an efficient way to make form responses searchable using AI (to eventually build a "chat with your data" feature).
+Recently, while working on my project, [TurboForm](https://turboform.ai), I needed an efficient way to make form responses searchable using AI (to eventually build a "chat with your data" feature).

 In this post, I'll show you, step by step, how to automatically generate embeddings with Supabase and Cloudflare Workers.
 If you're new to the concept of embeddings, feel free to [check out this post](/blog/what-are-embeddings) before proceeding.

 To make this process seamless, we’ll follow these steps:

-- Enable the required Supabase extensions.
+- **Enable the required Supabase extensions.** This lays the foundation for handling messaging and vector storage in your database.
-- Add a vector column to your database table for storing embeddings.
+- **Add a vector column to your database table.** This column will store the embeddings generated for each row.
-- Set up a queue to capture new or updated rows.
+- **Set up a queue to capture new or updated rows.** The queue ensures that every change is registered automatically.
-- Create a database trigger that queues events for embedding generation.
+- **Create a database trigger that queues events for embedding generation.** This trigger fires whenever a new row is added or updated.
-- Process queue messages using a Cloudflare Worker endpoint.
+- **Process queue messages using a Cloudflare Worker endpoint.** The worker reads the messages and generates embeddings in real-time.
-- Schedule a CRON job to trigger the worker periodically.
+- **Schedule a CRON job to trigger the worker periodically.** This ensures that embeddings are consistently updated.

-Let's dive in and get started!
+Let's get started!

 ## Enable all necessary extensions in your Supabase database